 That’s why baby showers are my nemesis…I mean you can’t construct a more perfectly created villain to destroy a Saturday afternoon than that.

-But take comfort like Mollybooker’s The Boxer Shiraz, I’ll knock it and then put my feet up and drink my wine until I forget all about it.
+But take comfort like Mollybooker’s The Boxer Shiraz, I’ll knock it out and then put my feet up and drink my wine until I forget all about it.